 AUSPOS is Geoscience Australia's free online Global Positioning System (GPS) processing service.
 It takes advantage of the International GNSS Service (IGS) network station data and products to compute precise coordinates, using static dual-frequency GPS carrier phase and code data of at least 1 hour duration (recommended minimum of 2 hours duration).
-This paper outlines how AUSPOS and CORSnet-NSW are used to support datum modernisation and to maintain and extend the Survey Control Network on behalf of the NSW Surveyor General.
+This paper outlines how AUSPOS and CORSnet-NSW, Australia's largest state-owned and operated Continuously Operating Reference Station (CORS) network, are used to support datum modernisation and improve state survey infrastructure across New South Wales (NSW), Australia.
 The quality of AUSPOS solutions is investigated using more than 2,400 successful datasets incorporating observation sessions ranging from 2 hours to 48 hours in length.
 It is shown that AUSPOS routinely delivers Positional Uncertainty (PU) values at the 0.02-0.03 m level for the horizontal component and about 0.05-0.06 m for the vertical (ellipsoidal) component.
 As expected, it is evident that a longer observation span improves PU, particularly in regards to the vertical component.
 The results illustrate why Geoscience Australia stipulates, and NSW supports, a minimum observation span of 6 hours for inclusion into the national GDA2020 adjustment to propagate the Survey Control Network.
 However, they also show that shorter observation sessions are of sufficient quality to strengthen and improve the State's survey infrastructure, justifying the approach taken by NSW Spatial Services to use AUSPOS as one of several suitable methods to maintain and extend the State's Survey Control Network.